Tafara-N/alx-react/0x02-react_props/README.md

 Create a new folder `Header`:

-Move the code of the header from the App.js to a new file Header.js Move the css code, related to the header, of the App.css to a new file named Header.css Create an empty Header.test.js.
+- Move the code of the header from the `App.js` to a new file `Header.js`
+- Move the css code, related to the header, of the `App.css` to a new file named `Header.css`
+- Create an empty `Header.test.js`.
 We’ll add tests for it later.

 **Create a Footer component**